-Her second argues that even if you achieve equality there, something else is critical to women’s well-being.
-She calls it “Your Unicorn Space,” a place where a person has some intention—even if just for a couple of minutes at a time—to do something they enjoy outside of their obligations as a partner, parent, or professional.”
+Eve Rodsky’s first book, The New York Times best-seller Fair Play, sparked an exciting conversation about balancing responsibilities on the homefront.
+Her second argues that even if you achieve balance there, something else is critical to well-being.
+She calls it “Your Unicorn Space,” a place where a person has some intention—even if just for a couple of minutes at a time—to do something they enjoy outside of their obligations as a partner, parent, or professional.

-Rodksy spoke with us recently about both books.
+Rodsky spoke with us recently about both books.
 What follows are highlights of the conversation, lightly edited for clarity and brevity.

 When I investigated the issue in 2012, there was little traction.
 More than 12 years later, these issues are regularly in the news and people’s mouths.
 So, I think the biggest change has been visibility.
 I am glad people are talking about the problem, and we have evolved past not knowing what invisible work is.

-And there are two camps: There are systemic barriers that hold women down and we need to will our way to the top.
+The pandemic helped me argue that the home and work fronts are intrinsically related.
+Yet structural barriers remain.
+And there are two camps: There are systemic barriers that hold people down, and we need to will our way to the top.
 Of course, both are important.
 We need to understand structural barriers, but we can also take agency.

 Q: Your favorite chapter in Fair Play is “The Top 13 Mistakes Couples Make—and the Fair Play Fix.”
 What are some of those mistakes, and how do we create a fair play fix?

 The biggest mistake is a short-term mindset.
-This is the idea that I can do it myself in the time it takes me to tell him how to do it.
+This is the idea that I can do it myself in the time it takes me to tell someone how to do it.
 The problem is that this will devalue future time.
 If my spouse or partner is not diapering well, I don’t want to be locked in for six years just because, in the beginning, when we had a 2-week-old, I thought it easier to do it myself at the moment.

 The second biggest mistake couples still make is breaking up the ownership of tasks.
 Fair Play is based on the tenet of an ownership mindset.
 Instead of having a helper, the idea is to have a partner who owns tasks and takes them completely off your plate.
 If your kid wants to ski, one person should do all the research, planning, and execution.